Ifereimi Waqainabete: Fiji Medical Association

 Dr Waqainabete is the current President of the Fiji Medical Association and has been re-elected several times in the past.

 In 2000, as the FMA president, the FMA executives petitioned for success increase in on-call allowances.
 It was common for doctors to work 24 hours straight on call and continue to work the next day with an allowance of only $10 on top of their basic salary.

 in 2016, as the President of the FMA, Dr Waqainabete together with the FMA executives petitioned for and successfully persuaded the Fiji First Government to increase salary for all doctors in Fiji by 50-100%.
 This was passed in the 2016 budget and implemented immediately.
 Prior to this doctors in Fiji were underpaid and frequently worked many hours over the 76 hours per fortnight without compensation.
 Fiji constantly suffered from an exodus of highly trained medical professional leaving to work in New Zealand and Australia, citing remuneration as one of the major factors.

-Having experienced the better work conditions of doctors in New Zealand, he is an advocate on safety, well being and preventing burnout of doctors in Fiji.
+Due to his experience of the work conditions of doctors in New Zealand, he is an advocate on safety, well being and preventing burnout of doctors in Fiji.